frumbert/EditableTable/README.md

 * Unopinionated styles (only adds 'focus' and 'dirty' classes)
 * Clean, easy to read code

 No libraries or modules.
 No React.
 No npm.
-Just a regular, modern class.
+No build process.
+Single file.

 ## Obligatory GIF
 ![editable-table](https://github.com/user-attachments/assets/d620326d-12a0-4fe4-ac3e-ce80e1070337)